Salvan: Skiing

-The ski area located above Les Marécottes is relatively small and ranges from 1100m to 2200m and has 5 Lifts.
+The ski area located above Les Marécottes is relatively small and ranges from an elevation of 1100 m to 2200 m and has five lifts.
 1 Gondola Lift, 1 Chairlift, 1 Platter Lifts and 1 Rope Tow.
 There are 25 km of varied runs, ranging from steep black slopes like "Le Rec" to easy blue pistes like "Le Perron".
 Les Marécottes is part of "Ski Super St. Bernard", a group of several other small ski resorts located in the Martigny-St. Bernard area that share one common skipass.
 This group includes other villages such as: La Fouly, Champex, Vichères, Bruson and Super St. Bernard (now closed).
 Les Marécottes is different in the sense that it is the only of the 6 ski resorts which owns itself, all the other were bought by Téléverbier (The operator of Verbier ski lifts).

 The ski lifts in the Marécottes-La Creusaz ski area are relatively old, in the summer of 2012, a new detachable chairlift along with a new platter lift will be replacing the two that are currently there.